Musée de l'Imprimerie: History

+The Museum of Printing and Graphic Communication experienced in 2014, on the occasion of its fiftieth anniversary, several changes orchestrated by the then director Alan Marshall.
+First, the creation of a logo and a graphic charter.
+The presentation of the permanent collection has also evolved towards a simplification of the documents presented and an adaptation of the comments and explanatory labels to modern readability.
+Fewer documents, more space for visitors, more visible sections, a marked route.
+The labels and explanatory panels are bilingual French-English.

 Alan Marshall, a former printer, was its director until May 2015.
 He was replaced, in summer 2015, by Joseph Belletante, researcher in media history.

 The museum has works by early printers of Lyon, including Martin Husz, Josse Bade, Sébastien Gryphe, Etienne Dolet, Jean de Tournes, Guillaume Rouillé and Bernard Salomon.
-It shows the beginnings of Western printing from the fifteenth century - including examples of the work of Sweynheim and Pannartz, Aldus Manutius, Johann Froben, the Estiennes and Christopher Plantin - to the twentieth century.
+It shows the beginnings of Western printing from the fifteenth century — including examples of the work of Sweynheim and Pannartz, Aldus Manutius, Johann Froben, the Estiennes and Christopher Plantin — to the twentieth century.
 It includes displays of the 20th-century inventions, Higonnet and Moyroud's Lumitype-Photon phototypesetter and the BBR system of computer typesetting.